I like this site because the author explains what each question is really asking and how to answer appropriately. I highly recommend you take a look!

 listeners by sifting through the topic and providing the crucial information.

-E. Preview of Main Points: The preview informs the audience about the speech's main
+E. Preview of Main Points: The preview informs the audience about the speech's

-points.
-You should preview every main body point and identify each as a separate piece
+main body point and identify each as a separate piece

 of the body.
 The purpose of this preview is to let the audience members prepare